 Kennywood Park has been Pittsburgh’s playground since the 19th century, when baseball games, track races and pony rides were more common than Potato Patch fries and amusement rides!

 One of only two amusement parks recognized as a National Historic Landmark, this little trolley park has outlasted all the trolleys and is recognized by amusement enthusiasts worldwide for its tradition of preservation, highlighted by three classic wooden roller coasters that date back to the 1920s.

-Presented by DOORS OPEN Pittsburgh / Hosted by Kennywood spokesperson Nick Paradise and Heinz History Center Director of Publications Brian Butko, author of multiple Kennywood books, to peek inside several Kennywood spots rarely seen by the average Jack Rabbit rider.
+Kennywood’s Director of Corporate Communications Nick Paradise and Heinz History Center Director of Publications Brian Butko, author of multiple Kennywood books, peek inside several Kennywood spots rarely seen by the average Jack Rabbit rider.